 How to Stop Wrongful Foreclosure

 There are 2 legal methods used to stop wrongful foreclosure: filing a lawsuit or filing bankruptcy.
 Filing a wrongful foreclosure lawsuit is only possible if the lender is violating the law and foreclosing illegally.
-Filing bankruptcy will also stop wrongful foreclosure and save the home immediately when the bankruptcy is filed.
-In addition to stopping foreclosure, filing for bankruptcy can also wipe out credit card debt and medical bills, prevent wage garnishment, and stop repossession of vehicles.
+Filing bankruptcy will also stop a wrongful foreclosure and save the home immediately when the bankruptcy is filed.
+In addition to stopping foreclosure, filing for bankruptcy can also wipe out credit card debt and medical bills, prevent wage garnishment, and stop repossession of vehicles (for illegal repossession, you would need to sue the dealership).

 A skilled wrongful foreclosure attorney can quickly assess the facts of the case and advise regarding options that can be used to stop foreclosure.
 Various options to stop foreclosure include applying for a short sale, deed-in-lieu, forbearance; or loan modification; in addition to taking legal action such as filing a lawsuit against the lender or filing for bankruptcy.